Unconstrained learning of networked nonlinear systems via free parametrization of stable interconnected operators: Main results

-in~\eqref{eq:LMI1} we obtain the following performance condition~\cite{arcak2016networks}.
+where $\bm{X}(\alpha_iX_i)$ is as defined in~\eqref{eq:Xpi}.
 For the sake of simplicity, from now on we omit the size of identity and zero matrices.
-The previous computations prove the following proposition adopted from~\cite{arcak2016networks}. \begin{prop} If there exist $\alpha_i>0$, $i=1,\dots,N$, such that
+The previous computations prove the following proposition adapted from~\cite{arcak2016networks}. \begin{prop} If there exist $\alpha_i>0$, $i \in \mathcal{N}$, such that~\eqref{eq:conditionL2} holds, then the operator $\Sigma_{\theta}^{M}$ has a finite incremental $L_{i2}$-gain $\gamma_{M}$. \end{prop} Now we have all the tools needed to derive our main result.